Key Takeaways:

 Decide what kind of theft you're dealing with and decide whether to prosecute or not.
 Your lawyer can help with these decisions and help negotiate with your defaulting partner or his lawyer.
 You can also claim civil financial damages for a violation of a fiduciary contract and recovery of stolen goods and money from fraud, embezzlement, or physical theft.

-In order to recover stolen funds, you might have to officially dissolve the company.
+In order to recover stolen funds, you may need to officially dissolve the company.
 Of course, embezzlement is also grounds to fire a thieving partner.

 Never go it alone.
 Always get the help of a qualified lawyer.
 Handle these matters legally and with care so justice can be served without complications.
 Your lawyer can help to recover your claims for damages maximally and also effectively handle the case to achieve your goals.